-2020 SPC Picks: Bet my book with my three largest holdings by value: REG, NRN and GBR.
-Hoping for a much better year than 2019.
+2020 SPC Picks: Bet my book with my three largest holdings by value at the time: REG, NRN and GBR.
+Was hoping for a much better year than 2019.
+Ouch 933rd. (:

 2019 SPC Picks: ADZ, NRN, REG.
 Ouch-not a great showing (300th) after an 18th in 2018.
 Hopefully, just a year early on those picks!!